quimeyruffa/dogsbreed-challenge/README.md

-# Next.js Project with Docker
+# Dog's Breed

-This is a Next.js project configured to run in a Docker container.
+This is a project configured to run in a Docker container.
 It includes configurations for development and testing environments.

 ## Prerequisites